 I have more than 10 years in the classroom.
 I also have a Master’s Degree in Early Childhood Education.
 All of that experience has taught me one very important thing!
 Cultivating critical skills like self-awareness, empathy, patience, etc. in early childhood can help create well-rounded adults capable of improving the world.

 So, a little bit more about me…

 I wrote my first children’s book manuscript in 2020 after the birth of my baby.
 The book is a caregiver’s hopeful message to a special child in their life that focuses on the importance of social-emotional development.
-My hope is that it can serve as a jumping off point for meaningful conversations with children.
+My hope is that it can serve as a jumping-off point for meaningful conversations with children.
 In addition, I hope children will learn to think critically about how to develop the qualities mentioned in this book and relate them to their own life.
-As an early childhood educator I understand the importance of young children learning new words and concepts through reading, exposure, representation, and real-world connections.
+As an early childhood educator, I understand the importance of young children learning new words and concepts through reading, exposure, representation, and real-world connections.
 These discussions can help lead to developing essential social-emotional skills that can benefit them throughout their entire lives.
 I’m currently seeking to have the book traditionally published.

 Outside of the classroom, I’m a mom to a toddler and three dogs.
 (Yes, we have a very busy home!)
 My husband is also an educator.
-(We met in graduate school and the rest is—as the say—history!)
+(We met in graduate school and the rest is—as they say—history!)

 Thanks again to you…

 Caring for young children is no easy feat, so if you’re browsing my page I just want to say kudos to you for researching ways to improve your child’s overall development.
 I hope you find my page helpful.
 Please be sure to subscribe to my blog and follow me on social media (IG, Pinterest, Facebook, and Twitter) to stay-up-to-date on the latest posts.